-Today I will show you how to make the first Lottie Pattern hack for yourself, as seen in yesterday's post.
+Today I will show you how to make the first Lottie Pattern hack.
 All the hacks are quite easy, so even if you're a beginner, these should be very achievable for you!

 First step is altering the pattern.
 Well, the first step should be tracing off your pattern!
 Please don't make these kind of alterations to your tissue or PDF pattern.
 You want to keep that whole so you can use it again in the future.
 Okay, so now that you have it traced off, let's begin!

 You can add a band of color anywhere you like.
 But since we want to include pockets in the seam, we want those to be placed on the dress where the pockets would be if we had sewn them to the front of the dress.
 On the dress front pattern piece, there are dots to show you where you should place the pocket for your chosen size.
 Draw a line from the side seam to the center front fold.
 Go through the dots of your size, and be sure to keep the line perfectly 90-degrees to the center front fold line.

 Repeat by drawing a line across the back piece.
 To find where this line should be, measure the distance from the line you drew on the front piece to the hem, along the center front fold line.
 Repeat that distance on the back, along the center back fold line.
 The distance from the line to the hem along the center front fold and the center back fold should match.

 Cut the front and back pattern pieces along the line you just drew.
 This creates the top pattern piece and the bottom pattern piece for both the front and back.
 However, since we will be sewing these two pieces together along this line, and we want to keep the dress the same length as it would be had we not cut it, we need to add seam allowance to the seam.

 Add 5/8" to the four edges, as in the above image.
 Make sure to transfer the pocket placement dots to both the top and bottom front pattern pieces.